How many Antarctic Ice Marathon & 100k races have occured?

 Where exactly will the races take place?

 The marathon race will be run in the vicinity of the Union Glacier camp on a 21.1km loop that is repeated twice.
 There will be aid stations every 8km approximately.
-The 100km race will encompass four laps of a 25km circuit or 10 laps of a 10km circuit.

 What does the race entry fee include?